 - a) Ensuring ongoing confidentiality - MSBase Foundation has a Confidentiality Agreement which must be signed and adhered to by all MSBase Foundation Staff, Contractors, Researchers, Board and Scientific Leadership Group members.
-Confidential and sensitive information is then handled by the good judgement of staff (having regard for privacy and health record laws)

-b) Protection of data during transmission

-- The MSBase/MGBase Registry is hosted in a private Microsoft Azure tenancy.
+Confidential and sensitive information is then handled by the good judgement of staff (having regard for privacy and health record laws) - b) Protection of data during transmission - The MSBase/MGBase Registry is hosted in a private Microsoft Azure tenancy.
 The Azure Database is protected by an IP firewall, and it leverages Azure Key Vault for the storage of all Keys required to allow end-to-end encryption. - The MSBase/MGBase Registry database is encrypted at Rest, using Windows Azure's SQL Transparent Data Encryption (TDE).
-This helps to protect against the threat of malicious activity by performing real-time encryption and decryption of the database, associated backups, and transaction log files at rest. - Data is transit is protected via TSL 1.2. - TDE encrypts the storage of the entire database with the 256-bit AES algorithm and uses a symmetric key called the database encryption key.
+This helps to protect against the threat of malicious activity by performing real-time encryption and decryption of the database, associated backups, and transaction log files at rest. - Data in transit is protected via TSL 1.2. - TDE encrypts the storage of the entire database with the 256-bit AES algorithm and uses a symmetric key called the database encryption key.
 The built-in server certificate is unique for each SQL database server, and Microsoft automatically rotates these certificates at least every 90 days.
 (Per Azure's security) - These keys are maintained in Microsoft Azure Key Vault Manager.
-No other copies are maintained. - Exported data is password protected by the relevant Administrator or PI doing the export.
-The password for the exported (zip) files is emailed separately for additional security.

-c) Protection of data during storage
+No other copies are maintained. - Exported data is pasword protected by the relevant Administrator or PI doing the export.
+The password for the exported (zip) files is emailed separately for additional security. - c) Protection of data during storage - The section above regarding TDE encryption also applies to protection of data during storage in the MSBase Registry in Azure. - Appendix 1 of the Participation Agreement details protection of data during storage across the compatible MSBase data entry systems.